MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-set-up-payment-application-rules.md

 | Low              | 4        | No                    | No                             | One Match                      |
 | Low              | 5        | No                    | No                             | Multiple Matches               |

-## <a name="see-related-microsoft-trainingtrainingmodulesreconciliation-journals-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/reconciliation-journals-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/reconciliation-journals-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also
 [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md)